NicolasBernaerts/icon/dropcap/README.md

-These dropcap files are used in my blog article under http://bernaerts.dyndns.org/
+These dropcap files are used in my blog articles under http://bernaerts.dyndns.org/